 Israel’s Civil Administration, the governing body that removes structures in the West Bank, claimed that it has not finalized figures from 2019 and cannot confirm if there has been an increase in demolitions.
-It did admit, however, that enforcement, including oversight of illegal construction on or near archaeological sites, has become more efficient.
+However, it did admit that enforcement, including oversight of illegal construction on or near archaeological sites, has become more efficient.

 Lawyer Qamar Mishriqi-Asad from human rights group Haqel also noted the broad application of an order allowing the Civil Administration to remove people from new structures built without permits within 96 hours of giving them their first notice, as long as no one has been living in the structure for more than 30 days.
 In the case of non-residential buildings, six months must not have passed since construction was completed.
 Previously, a lengthy legal procedure could delay demolitions for long periods.
 The new process eliminates recourse to appeal.

 There may also be a conscious move at the political level and through advocacy by Israel’s political right.
-Regavim, a group founded by Transportation Minister Bezalel Smotrich, published figures of so-called illegal structures in a document it called ‘the takeover plan’.
+Regavim, a group founded by Transportation Minister Bezalel Smotrich, published figures of so-called illegal structures in a document called ‘the takeover plan.’

-These figures have been cited in Knesset (parliament) debates and “trickled into the defence establishment in a significant way”, according to Yishai Hamo, Regavim’s director of operations.
+These figures have been cited in Knesset (parliament) debates and “trickled into the defense establishment in a significant way,” according to Yishai Hamo, Regavim’s director of operations.

-Amit Gillutz from B’Tselem explained to Fanack that in the West Bank, Israel is responsible for the planning and construction policy in Area C only, and it uses its authority to prevent Palestinian development.
-“The only – relatively rare – exception to this were the demolitions that took place in July in Wadi Hummus,” he said.
+Amit Gillutz from B’Tselem explained to Fanack that in the West Bank, Israel is responsible for the planning and construction policy in Area C only.
+It uses its authority to prevent Palestinian development.
+“The only – relatively rare – exception to this was the demolitions that took place in July in Wadi Hummus,” he said.

 In that incident, 12 buildings in Palestinian areas under Palestinian Authority jurisdiction or administrative control were destroyed after an Israeli court allowed eviction orders to go ahead, claiming the buildings were in proximity to the separation barrier.

-Angela Godfrey-Goldstein, co-director of the nonprofit Jahalin Solidarity, said that the current programme of demolition and settlement expansion is about Greater Jerusalem, which encompasses Jericho and the Dead Sea as well as the controversial Maale Adumim settlement and E1 project.
-Plans for a new highway are underway that would go through the Palestinian neighbourhoods of Sur Baher, Silwan, Ras al-Amoud, the Mount of Olives and connect directly to the E1 bloc.
-One section of the road could involve the confiscation of 1.23 million square metres of privately owned Palestinian land.
+Angela Godfrey-Goldstein, co-director of the nonprofit Jahalin Solidarity, said that the current demolition and settlement expansion program is about Greater Jerusalem, which encompasses Jericho and the Dead Sea as well as the controversial Maale Adumim settlement and E1 project.
+In addition, plans for a new highway are underway that would go through the Palestinian neighborhoods of Sur Baher, Silwan, Ras al-Amoud, the Mount of Olives, and connect directly to the E1 bloc.
+One section of the road could involve the confiscation of 1.23 million square meters of privately-owned Palestinian land.

 The US may have been accused of facilitating settler expansion, but the European Union (EU) and the United Kingdom have also condemned Israel.
-In 2018, the former criticized the establishment of a tourist centre in Batn al-Hawa, a neighbourhood in East Jerusalem that lies south of the Old City on the path to al-Aqsa mosque.
-A statement released by the EU stated that the centre ‘directly facilitated settlement growth’ and warned that 100 families remained vulnerable of eviction.
+In 2018, the former criticized the establishment of a tourist center in Batn al-Hawa, a neighborhood in East Jerusalem that lies south of the Old City on the path to al-Aqsa mosque.
+A statement released by the EU stated that the center ‘directly facilitated settlement growth’ and warned that 100 families remained vulnerable to eviction.

-The group is also targeting the nearby neighbourhoods of Silwan and Wadi al-Hilweh, with the aim of evicting residents and excavating under their homes.
+The group also targets the nearby neighborhoods of Silwan and Wadi al-Hilweh, intending to evict residents and excavate under their homes.

 In the first month of 2020, Israeli authorities had already delivered 30 eviction orders to Palestinian homes.

-Moreover, Christian Sanders, acting head of UNRWA, the UN agency for Palestinian refugees, told Reuters that Israel was seeking to replace the agency’s services with its own.
+Moreover, Christian Sanders, acting head of UNRWA, the UN agency for Palestinian refugees, told Reuters that Israel sought to replace the agency’s services with its own.